nginx/nginx/README.md

 # Getting started with NGINX
 For a gentle introduction to NGINX basics, please see our [Beginner’s Guide](https://nginx.org/en/docs/beginners_guide.html)

+## Installing SSL certificates and enabling TLS encryption
+See [Configuring HTTPS servers](https://nginx.org/en/docs/http/configuring_https_servers.html) for a quick guide on how to enable secure traffic to your NGINX installation.

+## Load Balancing
+For a quick start guide on configuring NGINX as a Load Balancer, please see [Using nginx as HTTP load balancer](https://nginx.org/en/docs/http/load_balancing.html)

+## Rate limiting
+See our [Rate Limiting with NGINX](https://blog.nginx.org/blog/rate-limiting-nginx) blog post for an overview of a core concept of provisioning NGINX as an API Gateway

+## Content caching
+See [A Guide to Caching with NGINX and NGINX Plus](https://blog.nginx.org/blog/nginx-caching-guide) blog post for an overview of how to use NGINX as a content cache (eg. edge server of a content delivery network).

 # Building from source

 # Technical specifications